Safe Haskell | Safe-Inferred |

 type DoubleSatDelta = (Map TxOutRef TxSkelRedeemer, [TxSkelOut], TxSkelMints) Source #

-A triple of transaction inputs, transaction outputs, and minted value.
+A triplet of transaction inputs, transaction outputs, and minted value.
 This is what we can add to the transaction in order to try a double satisfaction attack.

 data DoubleSatLbl Source #